AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ## [1] 15.37089
 ```

-When we make the step up to two-dimensional arrays in **R**, we find
+When we make the step up to two-dimensional arrays in `R`, we find that
-that there is another class: “matrix”.
-The matrix is the special case of
+there is another class: `matrix`.
+The matrix is the special case of the
-the 2D-array, and functionally is identical to a 2D-array:
+2D-array, and functionally is identical to a 2D-array:

 ``` r
 #Vectors vs Arrays in R